MichalKokolus/chatbot_advisor/README.md

    - Frontend: http://localhost:3000
    - Backend will be proxied automatically

+**Note:** For best experience with voice features, use Chrome or Edge browsers.

 ## 🎯 Usage

 ### Text Chat
 1. Type your message in the text input area
 2. Press Enter or click the send button
-3. The AI advisor will respond with empathetic guidance
+3. The AI advisor will respond with empathetic guidance and practical recommendations

 ### Voice Chat
 1. Click the microphone button to start recording
 2. Speak your message clearly
-3. The system will automatically convert speech to text
-4. Review the text and send your message
+3. Click the microphone again to stop recording
+4. The message will be automatically sent and the response will be spoken aloud
+5. Use the speaker toggle in the header to enable/disable voice responses

 ### Safety Features
-- The system includes built-in safety guardrails
+- Built-in safety filtering for crisis intervention
-- For crisis situations, it directs users to emergency services
+- Automatic redirection to emergency services for serious concerns
+- Enhanced wellness recommendations including mindfulness, exercise, and self-care tips
-- All responses are filtered to ensure appropriate psychological support
+- All responses focused on psychological support and emotional wellbeing

 ## 🔧 Configuration

 ### Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory (for Docker) or backend directory (for local development):

 ```env
 # Required: Gemini API Key